 Financial Inclusion Officers can:

-- Carry out a benefit health check to let you know what benefits or financial support you may be entitled to and help you apply
+- carry out a benefit health check to identify what benefits or grants you may be entitled to, and help you apply

-- Provide help if you have been sanctioned by The Department for Work & Pensions
+- provide help if you have been sanctioned by The Department for Work and Pensions

 - help you to appeal a decision if you’ve recently had a benefit claim turned down